The Mons Huygens Myth

 Profiling Mount Everest

 The first thing we need to do is get a handle on what Mons Huygens is being compared to: Mount Everest.
 If Mons Huygens' 4700m (say) is meant to be ‘just over half the height of Mount Everest’, the comparison’s being made with the height of Everest's summit above sea level, which is 8848m.
-So the sea is Everest's ‘base’ in this context.
 But as Fig 1 shows, the nearest sea is 700 km away from Everest's peak, at the Bay of Bengal.

 Fig 1 - Sea to summit of Mount Everest (Google Earth Pro)